 true.
 For a list of customizable entities, see Which Entities are Customizable?.
 The queue entity and the queue item entity are customizable entities, but they cannot be enabled for queues.

-The following list contains default queue-enabled entities in Dynamics 365 (online):
+The following list contains default queue-enabled entities in Dynamics 365 for Customer Engagement:

 Inherit privileges and provide limited access to a queue